 You will receive a single monthly payment that will include an amount to live on and a housing element to assist with rent.
 You can ask DWP to pay the housing element to your landlord if this will cause you problems.

-The Council continues to deal with Council Tax Support and Discretionary Housing Payment applications and awards.
+We continue to deal with Council Tax Support and Discretionary Housing Payment applications and awards.

 If you transfer from Housing Benefit to Universal Credit, the Council will award you Housing Benefit for the first 2 weeks of the period Universal Credit covers.
 This is to give extra help with rent because it takes 5 weeks to award Universal Credit.

 To receive help with paying your Council Tax you will need to claim Council Tax Support from us.
 Find out more information about Council Tax Support.